About PayPal in India

 Additionally,PayPal’s local bank also levies a charge of 3.5% on balance for currency conversion to INR followed by NEFT transfer.
-PayPal will deduct this amount from your settlement. sample calculation sheet
+PayPal will deduct this amount from your settlement.

 Receiving settlements from PayPal in India

 To receive payment settlements in India you need to link a local Indian bank account.
 There is no list of supported banks available.
-Generally any bank with an IFSC, to which funds can be transferred using NEFT, should work with your PayPal account.
+Generally, any bank with an IFSC, to which funds can be transferred using NEFT, should work with your PayPal account.

-As per a RBI directive, all money received in your PayPal wallet is auto-swept into your bank account by the end of the day.
+As per an RBI directive, all money received in your PayPal wallet is auto-swept into your bank account by the end of the day.
 So the funds reflect in your bank account in India within 24–48 hours of the payment transaction.

 For GST-registered merchants, GST charged by PayPal in India can be used as Input Tax Credit.